 I came to realize that there was no difference in the delivery method of content to an audience and how it’s consumed because there was always one underlying truth:

-Content is King and drives technology – It is always the story which keeps the viewer engaged regardless of whether it’s a hieroglyphic on a cave or something told on Facebook or Twitter.
+Content is King and drives technology – It’s the story which keeps people engaged regardless of whether it’s a hieroglyphic on a cave or something told on social media.

 It was because of this revelation, I knew something was missing working at American Business Media.
-I was creating all of these great delivery systems but they didn’t hold any personal value to me, because the story’s behind these systems I was creating were completely hollow marketing/sales pitches.
+I was creating all of these great digital delivery systems, but they didn’t hold any personal value to me, it had no meaning, because the stories behind these systems I was creating were completely hollow marketing and sales pitches.

-After my experiences with ABM – I decided to put some relevance back in my life and my career.
-I became a public servant because I wanted to use my knowledge and experience to help protect the public.
-I had experienced, in some cases first hand, too many terror attacks and tragedies that had occurred in our country, and I felt it was my time to use this experience and serve my country on the frontline.
+After my experiences with ABM – I decided I wanted to put some relevance back in my life and my career.
+I wanted to use my knowledge and life experiences to help prevent some of the tragedies I had experienced, in some cases firsthand.
+During the 90’s and early 2000’s there were too many terror attacks and tragedies that had occurred in our country over this 10-year span both domestic and international.
+I felt a very strong urge to use my knowledge and experience and serve my country.

-I joined Homeland Security and went to work at Boston Logan International Airport in 2013.
-It was during my first year there when the Boston Marathon bombing occurred.
-Again I found myself on the frontline but this time I wasn’t just a witness to a terrorist attack on our country, as I was during 9/11 living in NYC, or a person who was documenting history during Virginia Tech shootings aftermath, or being attacked in my own workplace and feeling powerless, like the Anthrax attack at 30 Rockefeller Center in NYC … I was finally working in a position where I felt I could make a difference.
+In 2013 I joined The Department of Homeland Security TSA and went to work at Boston Logan International Airport.
+It was during my first year when the Boston Marathon bombing occurred.
+I found myself on the frontline of another terrorist attack, but this time I wasn’t just a witness as I was during 9/11 living in NYC, or a person who was documenting history during Virginia Tech shootings aftermath, or being attacked in my own workplace and feeling powerless, like the Anthrax attack at 30 Rockefeller Center in NYC … I was finally working in a position where I felt I could make a difference.
 I was in an active role as a frontline security officer at a CAT X Airport and protecting the public while two terrorists were on the loose for several days.
-At the time I worked with several members of the JTTF (Joint Terrorism Task Force) during this active terrorist situation, making referrals of people who had witnessed something during the marathon as most of these runners were now descending on my Checkpoint following this attack.
+At the time I worked with several members of the JTTF (Joint Terrorism Task Force) during this active situation, making referrals of people who had witnessed something during the marathon as most of these runners were now descending on my checkpoint following this attack.

 Then in 2020 the COVID pandemic hit and since the nation’s airlines were cutting travel back dramatically – I volunteered to work on another “detail” with the SBA – Small Business Administration to help thousands of small business owners throughout the country stay afloat with government loans and subsides.

 In 2021 I was offered a role at FEMA Headquarters in Washington DC.
-The role involved working for the Officer of External Affairs branch (OEA) and growing their Broadcast Television facility.
+The role involved working for the Officer of External Affairs (OEA) and growing their Broadcast Operations.
+I deployed many times during my service with FEMA, inside the (NRCC) National Response and Coordination Center which is the nerve center for disaster response throughout the country.

-I don’t think I could have ever imagined a better fit at this point in my life, being able to work as a public servant, directly helping those in need, and using my technical broadcast communications background in this role.
+I don’t think I could have ever imagined a better fit at this point in my life, being able to work as a public servant, directly helping those in need, and using my extensive communications background in this role.

 Peace~